Enterprise Software Development: Best Practices for Launching Enterprise Solution

 The features depend on the type of management that the software is targeting.
 For example, for project management, the software has features that help manage all of the resources needed in the project including financial and people power.

-It allows for a clear view of tasks and their respective statuses and due dates, as well as the person assigned to each one.
-Financial management software will probably have totally different features compared to a project management one, but they both fall under the broader management software category.
+It allows for a clear view of tasks, their respective statuses, due dates, and the person assigned to each one.
+Financial management software will probably have totally different features compared to project management one, but they both fall under the broader management software category.